JagodaDawidowska/EquipmentRentalService/README.md

 # EquipmentRentalService
-backend service for my engineers thesis
+The backend service for my engineers thesis

 ## Table of Contents